You are on: darsys.com

 risk.
 Seriously; even the Travel Channel had a show about it.
 DO NOT

 GO.
-I unknowingly ate there and speak from personal experience.
-Now that
+I unwittingly ate there and speak from personal experience.
+Here's a

-we have that unpleasantry out of the way, we can move on.
-Whilst in England,
+that we have that unpleasantry out of the way, we can move on.
+Whilst in

 The English (excluding pubs) are much more formal.
 Everything